MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 581 - Epilogue 1 - Guild Graduation - Partner finds that he can not evolve.md

 `Hero Name`: "(What...me too?)"

-`Hero Normal`

-`Hero Name`: "That is all that I can tell..."
+`💬`: "That is all that I can tell..."

-`Hero Normal`

-`Hero Name`: "This is Luminous Spring.
+`💬`: "This is Luminous Spring.
 If you seek new evolution, then you shall return..."

 * * *